isabella232/microsoft-365-docs-pr.cs-CZ/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Tady vyberte **nastavení pro organizaci** a pak zadejte uživatelské jméno a heslo pro Microsoft 365 Business Premium.
+2. Tady zvolte **Nastavit pro organizaci a** potom zadejte svoje uživatelské jméno a heslo pro Microsoft 365 Business Premium.

 3. Dokončete nastavení zařízení s Windows 10.